SafeeUrRehman65/Master-of-ceremony-v1-server/README.md

 ## 🧭 Features

 - Real-time **WebSocket** endpoint for sending/receiving audio data
-- Threaded queue system for concurrent audio and text processing
+- Threaded and Asyncio queue system for concurrent audio and text processing
 - Handles **audio decoding**, **transcription**, and **response streaming**
 - Designed for scalability and fast response times
 - Clean, modular structure for future expansion